What is the difference between the Prescription and Supplement strength drops?

 Prescription strength drops:

-– Are a prescription therapy that require a prescription from Glen Porter, MD at MyAllergyDrops.com.
+– Are a prescription therapy that require a prescription from one of our providers at MyAllergyDrops.com.

 – Provide long term allergy desensitization with completion of therapy.